-Kenneth Burton MA, CDP, CADC II
+Kenneth Burton CDP, CADCII

 Masters Degree in Psychology from University of Phoenix, Bachelor of Arts Degree in Psychology from Dillard University in New Orleans, Louisiana.
 Trained in Addiction Counseling through Clark College in Vancouver, Washington.
 Western Psychological and Counseling Services is where I started practicing Addiction Therapy in 2004 and it is where I continue to practice currently as I believe in Western Psychological and Counseling Services' vision of providing our clients with a good experience and helping them to be partners in their own care.